tuura/centrifuge/README.md

 > Let's put these networks through our centrifuge?
 Sure, will do!

-The "Centrifuge" DSL is a modelling tool for protein networks.
+The "Centrifuge" DSL is a modelling tool for networks.

 ## Features

-* Import protein networks from GraphML files with `readGraphML` function.
+* Import networks from GraphML files with `readNetwork` function.
+Supply a parser function for network nodes.
 * Split, merge or remove vertices.
 * Induce subnetworks.
 * Generate VHDL circuit descriptions for simulation.

 ## Try "Centrifuge" interactively  in GHCi

+Module `Centrifuge.DSL.Protein` contains a trivial instantiation of the "Centrifuge" DSL tied up to protein networks (valuable for drug discovery).
+Here is an example session.

 Run GHCi with stack: